Who is a member?

-The MMA Board of Directors has approved a slate of 21 local government bills recommended by the MMA’s five policy committees to be filed for the 2017-18 legislative session.
+On Nov.
+8, 2022, the MMA Board of Directors approved a slate of 24 local government bills recommended by the MMA’s five policy committees to be filed for the 2023-24 legislative session that starts in January.

-All bills filed for the session will be assigned to a legislative committee sometime after the session convenes in January.
+Each bill filed for the new session will be assigned to a legislative committee sometime after the session convenes in January.
 Public hearings for many bills will be held in the spring and early summer.

 The MMA legislative package represents just a few of the hundreds of bills affecting local government that will be filed for the new session.
-MMA policy committees and staff will be evaluating these bills and preparing testimony and working with other local government groups on a wide range of bills over the two-year session.
+MMA policy committees and staff will be evaluating these bills, preparing testimony and working with other local government groups on a range of bills over the two-year session.